My recent travels in Burgundy have caused me to think a lot about the French. The great issues of the day seem to deal with food and wine.

 The French, in an attempt to cut back on farming chemicals, are resorting to "sexual confusion."
 Farmers use an organic spray that covers everything with the scent of a female insect.
 Male insects smell females, find nothing, get mad, and in their sexual funk…refuse to reproduce.

 Wine is another topic that arouses the French.
-Walking through the finest vineyards in France, the fabled Côte d’Or (or “Golden Hillside”) of Burgundy, the proud vintner guiding me became evangelical:
+Walking through the finest vineyards in France, the fabled Côte d'Or (or "Gold Coast") of Burgundy, the proud vintner guiding me became evangelical:

 "A good grape must suffer.
 Look at this soil — it's horrible…just rocks.
 And these grapes have character.
 The roots of these struggling vines are thin as hairs, searching as much as 30 meters down for moisture.
 The vines in the flat fields" — she motions to fields just a kilometer away — "have it too easy…a silver spoon in their teeth.
 It's like people.
 Paris Hilton, she is not interesting.
 The fine wines of humanity, they are the ones who have suffered."
 (I had to ask, "Like Tina Turner?"
 She said, "Exactly.")